katherinerbanis/CMPSC467_Project1/Project Report.md

 - **Volatility**: Both stocks show some level of volatility, with periods of sharp price increases and corrections, but the general long-term trend for both is upward.
 - **Apple’s Consistency**: Apple’s growth is more gradual compared to Microsoft.
 It shows fewer dramatic peaks, indicating that its stock has been more consistent over time, but with less explosive growth than Microsoft.

-##
+## Conclusion

+This analysis provides a comprehensive evaluation of stock performance by identifying periods of maximum gain using **Kadane’s algorithm** for both individual stocks (1D) and combined stock data (2D).
+Additionally, the detection of anomalies in volume and price data using a **divide-and-conquer closest pair algorithm** offers insights into unusual trading patterns and market volatility.
+The use of **merge sort** ensures the chronological integrity of the dataset, while the visualization highlights key trends in stock performance over time.

+The results demonstrate that **Microsoft** had a larger impact on the combined stock performance during the maximum gain period, contributing more significantly to the overall growth.
+While both stocks experienced strong growth, Microsoft’s stock showed a greater individual maximum gain compared to Apple.
+The closest pair analysis further revealed potential anomalies in the trading behavior of both stocks, suggesting moments of market volatility or pricing inefficiencies, which could point to broader market risks.

-This graph visually supports the analysis of the maximum gain period and the contributions of Microsoft and Apple.
-Microsoft’s stock experienced a sharper and more significant rise, particularly after 2015, making it the major contributor to the combined maximum gain.
-Apple, while still growing, did not experience the same level of explosive growth.
-Both stocks demonstrate typical market behavior with rapid growth periods, corrections, and eventual recoveries, particularly after the pandemic.
+The accompanying graph visually supports these findings, illustrating the maximum gain period and showing how Microsoft experienced a sharper and more substantial rise in stock price, particularly after 2015, making it the dominant contributor to the combined gain.
+Apple, while also growing, did not exhibit the same explosive trajectory.
+Both stocks demonstrate typical market behavior with periods of rapid growth, corrections, and eventual recovery, especially following the pandemic.
+These insights are valuable for understanding stock performance, identifying risks, and making informed, data-driven decisions.